 Greek Macros: Following a period of economic recession between 2009-2016, during which real GDP fell by 26%, the Greek economy returned to positive growth rates in 2017, with GDP rising by 1,4%, supported mainly by exports of goods and services, as well as investments.
-The upward trend of the economy continued for a fifth consecutive quarter, with real GDP in the first quarter of 2018 increasing by 0,8% compared to the fourth quarter of 2017 and 2,3% compared to the first quarter of 2017 (the highest annual growth since 2008).
-Economic recovery, improved banking system stability, completion of the second and third EU bailout programme reviews, as well as improved confidence reflected in the Greek government bond yields and the recent 7-year government bond issue, contributed to an enhanced macroeconomic backdrop in the country.
-Employment growth (+2,2% in 2017, +0,3% in the first quarter of 2018) had a positive impact on income and private consumption; however, inflation and wage growth are still weak.
+The upward trend of the economy continued for a sixth consecutive quarter (for the first time since the period 2005-2006), with real GDP in the second quarter of 2018 increasing by 1,8% compared to the second quarter of 2017 and by 0,2% compared to the first quarter of 2018.
+On the other hand, a decline in investment by 5,4% and an increase in imports by 4,3%, limit upward performance.
+In addition, imports of goods increased by 7,2% and imports of services by 16,2%.

-Total domestic fuels consumption reduced by 4,2% during the first half of 2018, mainly due to the reduction in demand for heating gasoil, which is mainly attributed to mild weather conditions and higher oil product prices during the first three months of the year.
-Motor fuels demand, however, increased by 2,2% comparing to the first half of 2017, driven by the higher auto diesel consumption.
+Total domestic fuels consumption reduced by 3,2% during the nine months of 2018, compared to the respective period in 2017, mainly due to the reduction in demand for heating gasoil, which is mainly attributed to mild weather conditions and higher oil product prices.
+Demand for motor fuels increased by 0,9%, driven by higher auto diesel consumption.

-Despite the significant progress in economic recovery recorded in 2017, and the first quarter of 2018, the Greek economy faces a number of significant challenges, such as the high public debt, large non-performing loans, high unemployment, low structural competitiveness and the collapse of investment, which should be addressed in the medium-term and will affect the country's future growth prospects.
+Despite the significant progress in economic recovery recorded in 2017 and the first half of 2018, the Greek economy faces a number of significant challenges, such as high public debt, large non-performing loans, high unemployment and failure to extend its investment base, which should be addressed in the medium-term, as they affect the country's future growth prospects.
 Management continually assesses the situation and its possible future impact to ensure that all necessary actions and measures are taken in order to minimize the impact on the Company's operations.